nadinemohsen1/AgriPay/README.md

  AgriPay solves this by providing a simple platform where farmers can log each cash transaction they make, allowing the system to automatically build a verified digital financial history.
 Farmers use the app to view their sales history, monthly income, cash flow and request loans; farmers record transactions by entering the id, amount, quantity, and produce type;
 and banks access dashboards (by inserting farmer's id) showing farmers’ verified transaction histories, income trends, and loan requests.
-This enables fair credit scoring, improves cash management for farmers, and gives farmers financial visibility without changing how they work.
+This enables fair credit scoring, improves cash management for farmers, and gives farmers financial visibility without changing how they work

 ---